Sir Henry Wilson, 1st Baronet: Demobilisation and defence cuts

 In January 1919 there were riots as 10,000 soldiers at Folkestone and 2,000 at Dover refused to return abroad, as well as disturbances in army camps abroad.
 This was of grave concern as revolution in Russia and Germany had been spearheaded by mutinous soldiers.
-Wilson blamed Lloyd George for promising quick demobilisation during the 1918 General Election campaign, and estimating that 350,000–500,000 men would be needed for peacekeeping duties, pressed for the continuation of conscription, despite press pressure that it should end.
+Wilson blamed Lloyd George for promising quick demobilisation during the 1918 election, and estimating that 350,000–500,000 men would be needed for peacekeeping duties, pressed for the continuation of conscription.
 Churchill (now War Secretary) replaced the plans for demobilisation of men with jobs to go to with a new system of "first in, first out", and extended service for the most recent conscripts until April 1920.

-The Army dropped in size from 3.8 million (November 1918) to 2 million at the start of 1919, then 890,000 (November 1919) then 430,000 (November 1920).
-Lloyd George, wanting to spend more money on domestic programmes and concerned at persuading an electorate recently tripled in size that high defence spending was needed, launched a defence review in summer 1919 after peace was signed.
+The Army dropped in size from 3.8 million (November 1918) to 430,000 (November 1920).
+Lloyd George, wanting to spend more money on domestic programmes and concerned at persuading an electorate recently tripled in size that high defence spending was needed, launched a defence review in summer 1919.
 He wanted to know why, with no major enemies on the horizon, so many more men were needed than in 1914 when the Army had numbered 255,000.
-Defence spending was £766m in 1919–20, this was to be reduced to £135m of which £75m was to be on the army and air force.
+Defence spending was £766m in 1919–20; this was to be reduced to £135m.
 Wilson supported the Ten Year Rule which was also formulated at this time.